malaklm/Analyze-TMDb-Movie-Data./README.md

 <img src="Source/break.png" />

 ### File Descriptions
-    ./Data/ contains the various datasets
+    ./Data/ contains the dataset
-    ./Investigate_a_Dataset.ipynb is a Jupyter notebook containing the work I have done ./Investigate_a_Dataset.html is an HTML Page exported version ./Source/ contains the project images.
+    ./Investigate_a_Dataset.ipynb is a Jupyter notebook containing the work I have done ./Investigate_a_Dataset.pdf is an PDF exported version
+    ./Source/ contains the project images.

 ### About Dataset